 Another great addition to your bug-out or survival bag is the Go Time Gear Life Emergency and Survival Tent.
 It is a fantastic choice because of its windproof and waterproof properties designed to keep you warm and dry during extreme conditions.

-Made of thick polyethylene material, it can surely resist tears and punctures while effectively locking out snow, wind, and rain.
+Made of thick polyethylene material, it can resist tears and punctures while effectively sealing out snow, wind, and rain.
 It is easy and quick to set up without sacrificing the amount of space it can offer.
 This tent is built to be durable, too, allowing it to withstand repeated and heavy uses.

 |0.25 kg||8 ft Length x 5 ft Height||Polyethylene Material||Hiking, Camping and Survival Situations|